 Naples is one of those rare places whose very name kindles a kaleidoscope of conflicting images.
 A highlight of the 18th-century Grand Tour, it is now all but ignored by mainstream tourism.
 Royal capital of the largest of the Italian kingdoms, in the 20th century it became a byword for poverty and decline.
 Once it basked in a reputation for supreme beauty – ‘see Naples and die’; now it enjoys notoriety as a pit of urban ills – chaos, congestion, corruption and Camorra.

-Until recently there was some truth in all of these images of modern Naples.
-But the city has changed – not entirely, but it is one of the most heartening examples of inner-city regeneration of the last decade or so.
-Traffic is still appalling, but much of the historic centre is now pedestrianised.
+Until recently there was some truth in these images of modern Naples.
+But the city has changed, and is one of the most heartening examples of inner-city regeneration of the last decade or so.
+Traffic is still chaotic, but much of the historic centre is now pedestrianised.
 A burst of prosperity has transformed the ancient shopping and artisan districts.
 Restoration of buildings and works of art has further increased the beauty of the city, and more churches and museums are more often open and accessible.

 Naples is a city of the south.
 In many ways it has more in common with Seville or Cairo than with Florence or Milan.
 It is a city of swaggering palaces and stupendous churches, of cacophonous street life and infectious vitality.
 Exciting, exhausting, energising.

 Fly at c.
 8.15am from London Gatwick to Naples (British Airways).
 See Caravaggio’s Martyrdom of St Ursula in a bank and return to the hotel on foot via Via Toledo, where half of Naples turns out for an evening passeggiata.